Dry January for Charity: What it is and Tips on How to Get Through it

 One of the biggest pros of cutting out alcohol is how much healthier it makes you feel.
 Mornings without hangovers mean you’ll be more likely to get out and about.
 Why not sign up for a sponsored sporting event, such as a marathon or swimathon, and put your newfound energy to good use?

-10. Start a crowdfunding fundraiser
+10. Start a crowdfunding campaign

 What better way to motivate yourself when sitting in the pub sipping an orange juice than by seeing your donations suddenly spike?
-Crowdfunding campaigns are an easy way to get all your donations in one place, including from bosses, co-workers and after your alcohol-themed quiz nights.
-Turning down booze during one of the bleakest months of the year is a tough challenge – your GoFundMe campaign is an easy way to start nudging those friends who “simply couldn’t do it” for donations
+Crowdfunding campaigns are an easy way to get all your donations in one place, including from bosses, co-workers and after your alcohol themed quiz nights.
+Turning down booze during one of the bleakest months of the year is a tough challenge – your GoFundMe campaign is an easy way to start nudging those friends who “simply couldn’t do it” for donations.

-Start your Dry January fundraiser today
+Start your campaign today

 GoFundMe makes fundraising easy for you and your donors.
-It’s free and, unlike many other charity fundraising platforms, there are no hidden fees.

 GoFundMe’s experts offer round-the-clock advice and you can download our mobile app to monitor fundraising progress on the move.